kastman/2017/wiki/probability.md

 Thus, the very definition of probability seems to be wishy-washy and subjective.
 Thus you might wonder how you might work with such probabilities.
 For this, we turn to the rules of probability.

-The rules dont care where our probabilities come from, as to how we estimated them, as long as they behave in intuitively sensible ways.
+The rules don't care where our probabilities come from, as to how we estimated them, as long as they behave in intuitively sensible ways.

 Consider an example: